AbsurdlySuspicious/bishop.rs/README.md

 </pre></td></tr></table>
 </div>

-Implementaion of The Drunken Bishop visual fingerprint algorithm (that one used for so-called *randomarts* in **ssh-keygen**) in Rust.
+Implementation of The Drunken Bishop visual fingerprint algorithm (that one used for so-called *randomarts* in **ssh-keygen**) in Rust.
-This package provides library crate and command-line application for visualising any binary or hex-formatted data.
+This package provides library crate and command-line application for visualizing any binary or hex-formatted data.

 Reference used for this implementation: http://www.dirk-loss.de/sshvis/drunken_bishop.pdf